Senior Executive Service

 Those performance appraisals and ratings may not be appealed.
 However, you may file a complaint about any aspect of the rating process you believe involves unlawful discrimination to the Equal Employment Opportunity Commission or a prohibited personnel practice to the Office of Special Counsel.
 If you are a career appointee who is being removed from the SES, you are entitled to an informal hearing before an official designated by the Merit Systems Protection Board.

-Break in Service—Upon reappointment to the SES following a break in SES service, an agency may set the rate of basic pay of a former senior executive at any rate within the SES rate range if the break was more than 30 days.
-If the break was 30 days or less the senior executive’s rate of basic pay must be at least equivalent to the executive’s former rate.
+Break in Service—Upon reappointment to the SES following a break in SES service, an agency may set your rate of basic pay at any rate within the SES rate range if the break was more than 30 days.
+If the break was 30 days or less, your rate of basic pay must be at least equivalent to your former rate.

-Twelve-Month Rule—Generally, an authorized agency official may increase or reduce the rate of basic pay of a senior executive not more than once in any 12-month period.
+Twelve-Month Rule—Generally, your agency may increase or reduce your rate of basic pay not more than once in any 12-month period.
 The setting of pay upon initial appointment or reappointment to the SES and adjusting an SES rate of basic pay are considered pay adjustments for this purpose.
-However, under Title 5 534.404(c)(4), an authorized agency official may approve an increase in a senior executive’s rate of basic pay more than once during a 12-month period where the head of an agency or designee determines that an additional increase is warranted (1) for an exceptionally meritorious accomplishment, (2) for a senior executive who is reassigned to a position with substantially greater scope and responsibility, (3) for a senior executive who is critical to the mission of the agency and who would be likely to leave the agency in the absence of a pay increase, or (4) to align a senior executive with the agency’s senior executive appraisal and pay adjustment cycle (for example, in the case of a senior executive who was appointed to an SES position within the past 12 months or a senior executive who was transferred to an SES position from an agency with a different senior executive appraisal and pay adjustment cycle within the past 12 months).
+However, under 5 U.S.C.
+534.404(c)(4), an agency may approve an increase in your rate of basic pay more than once during a 12-month period when the head of an agency or designee determines that an additional increase is warranted: for an exceptionally meritorious accomplishment; when you are reassigned to a position with substantially greater scope and responsibility; if you are critical to the mission of the agency and would be likely to leave the agency in the absence of a pay increase; or to align you with the agency’s senior executive appraisal and pay adjustment cycle (for example, in the case of a senior executive who was appointed to an SES position within the past 12 months or a senior executive who was transferred to an SES position from an agency with a different senior executive appraisal and pay adjustment cycle within the past 12 months).

 Awards and Bonuses